UniMath/agda-unimath/src/group-theory/abelian-groups.lagda.md

   is-identity-conjugation-Ab x y =
     ( ap (add-Ab' A (neg-Ab A x)) (commutative-add-Ab A x y)) ∙ ( is-retraction-right-subtraction-Ab A x y)

+  is-identity-conjugation-assoc-Ab' :
+    (x : type-Ab A) → (add-Ab A x ∘ add-Ab' A (neg-Ab A x)) ~ id is-identity-conjugation-assoc-Ab' x y =
+    inv (associative-add-Ab A x y (neg-Ab A x)) ∙ is-identity-conjugation-Ab x y
 ```

 ### Laws for conjugation and addition